sfeister/sidekick-epics-docs/docs/model3/model3-flash-teensy.md

 ![Successful Compile Output](https://github.com/user-attachments/assets/19d92129-96f1-433c-9b10-7f5d61b4b1e3)

 ## Flash Firmware for PulseGenerator
-If you want to flash the firmwware, instead of just "Verify", select "Run."
+When you are ready to flash the firmware instead of just verifying the compile, select "Run" in the Arduino IDE.

-## Compile your other sketches
+## Compile and Flash Other Sketches
-You should now have the compiling toolchain set up to work with any firmware for the Sidekick Model 3.
+You should now have the toolchain to compile and flash any firmware for the Sidekick Model 3.